fitame/fits-ui/README.md

 We warmly welcome contributions from the community!
 If you're interested in contributing to fits-ui, please follow our **Contribution Guidelines**:.

-- Create a issue with description and exemples
+- Create a issue with description and examples or assign one issue
 - Create a fork
 - Create a branch in you fork using convencional commits
 - Open a pull request to the repository